 According to Oregon State University’s College of Agricultural Sciences, Oregon’s agriculture, food and fiber sector has been valued at more than $42 billion in broader economic output.

 The entrepreneurs supported by Market of Choice through MOJO have benefited the Oregon food system.
 They have kept millions of dollars circulating in Oregon communities, according to John Boyle, chief merchandising and marketing officer for Market of Choice.
-Supporting local products means investing in Oregon jobs and economic growth.
-It also means investing in the future of Oregon’s vibrant food system.

 “Market of Choice’s MOJO program has been an incredible platform for Oregon makers,” said Matt and Catharine Kuerbis of HYCH hot sauces.

 “It goes far beyond a typical retail relationship.
 Market of Choice truly supports emerging brands, helping us navigate real-world challenges and grow in a meaningful, sustainable way.
-We’re proud to be part of a community of local makers, and grateful for the role they play in bringing our products to market.”
+We’re proud to be part of a community of local makers and grateful for the role they play in bringing our products to market.”

 Many original MOJO brands still thriving